sarveshggn/RTSP-FaceAI/fd_fr_solution_document.md

 ---

 ### 3. **OpenCV**
 OpenCV is used for image preprocessing, video processing, and visualization.
 It handles tasks like resizing, normalization, and drawing bounding boxes.
+Additionally, it manages RTSP stream capture and real-time video processing with optimized buffer management for minimal latency.

 ---

 ### 4. **Python**
 Python serves as the core programming language for implementation.
 Libraries like NumPy, JSON, and argparse are used for data handling and configuration.
+For RTSP stream processing, threading and queue modules enable multi-threaded architecture with parallel capture and processing capabilities.

 ---